School Handbook

 REGULAR SCHOOL DRESS

-1. Students may not wear “flip-flops” or shoes without backs.
+- Students may not wear “flip-flops” or shoes without backs (including Crocs).

-2. Regular school dress should be worn for all activities unless otherwise announced by the administration.
+- Regular school dress should be worn for all activities unless otherwise announced by the administration.
+The exception is for student-athletes on game days may wear the appropriate jersey.

-3. Since room temperatures are carefully monitored, coats and heavy outerwear should not be worn in the classroom.
+- Since room temperatures are carefully monitored, coats and heavy outerwear may not be worn in the classroom.
+The exception is uniform outerwear described above.

 SPECIFIC REQUIREMENTS FOR STUDENTS IN GRADES ONE THROUGH TWELVE